KevGildea/KevGildea.github.io/_posts/DL-GASTNet.md

   - describe the increase in accuracy in benchmark tests

 - Discussion
-  - importance of this study in the field of accident reconstruction
+  - importance of this study in the various fields
-  - importance of this study towards automatic DL based whole collison reconstruction